Isoperimetry in two-dimensional percolation: Introduction and Results

 It is not hard to surmise the leading order of the anchored isoperimetric profile of~$\mbC^\infty$ and the Cheeger constant of $\mbC^n$ by invoking an analogy with the full lattice:

 Thanks to sophisticated facts from percolation theory, these bounds can be established with probability tending rapidly to one (Benjamini and Mossel \cite{benjamini2003mixing}, Mathieu and Remy \cite{mathieu2004isoperimetry}, Rau~\cite{Rau}, Berger, Biskup, Hoffman and Kozma \cite{berger2008anomalous} and Pete \cite{ECP1390}).
-This led Itai~Benjamini to formulate the following natural conjecture (stated for free boundary conditions):
+This led Itai~Benjamini to formulate the following natural conjecture:

 \begin{conjecture} For $p>p_\cc(\Z^d)$ (and $d\ge2$) the limit $\lim\limits_{n \to \infty} \,n\, \Phi_{\mbC^n}$ exists $\BbbP$\rm-a.s. \end{conjecture}

 With this conjecture in sight, Procaccia and Rosenthal~\cite{procaccia2011concentration} have recently established the following bound: For $d\ge2$ and $p>p_\cc(d)$, there is $C=C(d,p)<\infty$ such that